This page is a list of gender-based utopias and dystopias. I will keep it updated with new discoveries as they come to me – suggestions welcome.

 “If then it becomes incontestable that we have received from Nature the right indiscriminately to express our wishes to all women, it likewise becomes incontestable that we have the right to compel their submission, not exclusively, for I should then be contradicting myself, but temporarily.
 It cannot be denied that we have the right to decree laws that compel woman to yield to the flames of him who would have her; violence itself being one of that right’s effects, we can employ it lawfully.
 Indeed! has Nature not proven that we have that right, by bestowing upon us the strength needed to bend women to our will?”

-Suzy McKee Charnas, Walk to the End of the World (first part) (1974)
+Suzy McKee Charnas, Walk to the End of the World (1974)

 “In the world after the Wasting, humanity survives in isolated feudal strongholds, scratching a meagre living among Earth’s ruins.
 One such community, the grim Holdfast, has evolved a mythology blaming women for the cataclysm.
 Locked in the Wellesian underworld of docks, furnaces and food factories, the women are held captive as breeding animals and slaves.”

-“From the horros of Holdfast, one stubborn woman, Alldera, sets out to find the legendary ‘Free Fems’ in the scorched plains beyond the Wild…”
+“From the horrors of Holdfast, one stubborn woman, Alldera, sets out to find the legendary ‘Free Fems’ in the scorched plains beyond the Wild…”

 Margaret Atwood, The Handmaid’s Tale (1985)